Insights

 Just as learning a new language is easier for a child than for an adult, startups have a unique opportunity to cultivate their ‘ESG muscles’ right from the start, minimizing the need for massive adjustments later on.
 Early integration of ESG principles not only streamlines finding product-market fit but also increases a startup’s overall resilience and sustainability.

-During the early stage of a company, startups invest significant time in refining their products or services, establishing a customer base, and generating revenue or traction.
-East Ventures provides multi-stage investment, from Seed to Growth stage investments, for over 300 tech companies across Southeast Asia.
-We understand and recommend different approaches to ESG implementation for startups according to their growth stages and industries.
+We understand and recommend different approaches to ESG implementation for startups according to their growth stages and verticals.
 While full ESG implementation is not a mandatory focus at this phase, we have seen a flourishing number of early-stage startup founders who recognize the value of ESG in gaining a competitive advantage.

 Implementing ESG practices early-on offers long-term benefits for startups.
 Beyond enhancing brand reputation and attracting quality talent, it also equips startups with the tools to effectively manage risks.
 This forward-thinking approach not only boosts business performance and survival rates but also opens doors to strategic partnerships and funding opportunities.